tale-toul/OCP4baremetalIPI/Ansible/README.md

 ```
 ## Running the playbook to configure the metal EC2 instance

-The playbook by default updates the operating system and reboots the EC2 instance if any package is updated.
-Rebooting the EC2 instance may take between 10 and 20 minutes.
+The playbook **setup_metal.yaml** by default updates the operating system and reboots the EC2 instance.
+Rebooting the EC2 instance is time consuming and may take between 10 and 20 minutes.

 To disable the OS update and instance reboot set the variable **update_OS** to false as in the example bellow.
 This variable is defined in the file **Ansible/group_vars/all/general.var**.